grafana/grafana/docs/sources/enterprise/reporting.md

    - **Add another dashboard -** Add more than one dashboard to the report.
 3. Format report.
    - **Choose format options for the report -** Select at least one option.
 Attach report as PDF, embed dashboard as an image, or attach CSV file of table panel data.
+   - If you selected the PDF format option:
      - Select an orientation for the report: **Portrait** or **Landscape**.
      - Select a layout for the generated report: **Simple** or **Grid**.
 The simple layout renders each panel as full-width across the PDF.
 The grid layout renders the PDF with the same panel arrangement and width as the source dashboard.
-   - **Preview PDF** View a rendered PDF with the options you selected.
+     - Click **Preview PDF**  to view a rendered PDF with the options you selected.
 4. Schedule report.
    - Enter scheduling information.
 Options vary depending on the frequency selected.
 5. Enter report information.
 All fields are required unless otherwise indicated.